The Last Kingdom of Al Andalus (The Play)

 I pray that God be merciful to our people.

-Pray hard, because our enemies shall be less merciful than God.
+Then pray earnestly, for our enemies shall not be so merciful as God.

 MUHAMMAD.